By Jim Rhoads - October 2020

 As one example, could you easily produce a report in your DMS that breaks down the principal change in your portfolio last month?
 To include the exact transactions (detailed and summary version) that contributed to the change?
 That is essential data!
 Accounting would benefit.
 Dealers or consultants looking to identify leakage and theft would rely on it.
 And certainly dealers, managers, and analysts working to track results and trends in the portfolio (a BHPH dealership’s largest and most important asset) would run that report first.
 If that type of report is not easily generated in your software, email me!
 If you are looking for frank feedback before choosing or moving to a new provider, reach out!
 I’ll gladly share my perspective on which systems to avoid and why.
 My interest is simple: good reporting and happy and successful BHPH dealers and clients.

 Quality of reporting is where the separation begins when it comes to BHPH management systems.
-The DMS sales department will try to dazzle prospective dealers with integrations for GPS, sales platforms and the like. fancy add-ons are nice, but not at the expense of higher-priority management tools.
+The DMS sales reps will try to dazzle prospective dealers with integrations for GPS, sales platforms and the like.
+Fancy add-ons are nice, but not at the expense of higher-priority management tools.
 Your needs in BHPH are much different than the needs of independent retailers.
-You should demand a system with reports from a company that truly knows your business.
-“My Daddy owned a car lot” is not good enough!
+You should demand a system with useful reports from a company that truly knows your business.
+“My Daddy owned a car lot” will never be good enough!
 [JR]

 By Jim Rhoads - BHPH Magazine August 2020